-My research engages new ways of thinking about nihilism and ethics in contemporary life.
+My research engages new ways of thinking about nihilism and conversion in contemporary life.
 My project on nihilism challenges the traditional view–one advanced by thinkers ranging from Friedrich Nietzsche to Martin Heidegger to Hubert Dreyfus–that we should be interested in overcoming the malaise of nihilism.
 I argue that we should instead be engaged in outgrowing the cultural problem of nihilism.
-My research on ethics engages Richard Rorty’s concepts of egotism and self-enlargement as useful tools in a liberal democracy.
-I defend the claim that a life of creative self-enlargement is more valuable over a life of egotism in a liberal context.
-I plan to take this research toward the direction of virtue theory.
+My project on conversion examines the various phenomena of transformative experience and metanoia in the context of contemporary life.
+I argue that developing a robust concept of egotism allows us to approach these experiences in a new light.

 My main research on the problem of nihilism is shaped by my dissertation entitled “Richard Rorty: Rethinking Redemption in Modernity”.
 It presents a new reading of Rorty’s work that advances the contemporary debates on nihilism and the modern spiritual condition.
 This claim is articulated in greater detail in “Rethinking Nihilism: Rorty vs. Taylor, Dreyfus, Kelly” (Philosophy and Social Criticism, 2016) and “Richard Rorty and the Concept of Redemption” (International Journal for Philosophy of Religion, 2016), which are two journal publications based on the Ph.D. thesis.
 I introduce the argument that human culture should outgrow the problem of nihilism in “The Deep Personal Resonance of Nihilism” (Journal of Philosophy of Life, 2017) and “Nihilism” for A Companion to Richard Rorty (Blackwell-Wiley, forthcoming).
 This research will culminate in a monograph, tentatively entitled Outgrowing Modern Nihilism, which will propose an alternative approach to the historical notion of nihilism as a religious and existential problem to be surmounted.
 The book will reframe nihilism as a cultural problem, one that could be outgrown by developing philosophical and social structures of meaning largely based on contingency, irony, and self-enlargement.